 Pea weevils are small (4mm to 4.5mm long) insects, brownish-grey in colour with white flecks.
 The end of their abdomen has a white marking that looks a bit like an airplane.

-They lay between 1 to 12 long, yellow eggs on the outside of pea pods.
+They lay between 1 and 12 long, yellow eggs on the outside of pea pods.
 Eggs hatch in 1 to 3 weeks and the larvae then burrow into the pea.

 Who to contact

-If you believe you have found pea weevils, call our pests and diseases number on 0800 80 99 66.
+If you believe you have found pea weevils, call our pests and diseases hotline on 0800 80 99 66.

 If you have questions about pea weevils or the control measures: